nutanix-cloud-native/opendocs/docs/capx/latest/credential_management.md

 ```

 ## Workload cluster specific credentials
-Users can override the [credentials injected in CAPX Manager](#credentials-injected-in-capx-manager) by supplying a credential specific to a workload cluster.
+Users can override the [credentials injected in CAPX manager deployment](#credentials-injected-in-capx-manager) by supplying a credential specific to a workload cluster.
 The credentials can be supplied by creating a secret in the same namespace as the `NutanixCluster` namespace.

 The secret can be referenced by adding a `credentialRef` inside the `prismCentral` attribute contained in the `NutanixCluster`.
 The secret will also be deleted when the `NutanixCluster` is deleted.